Skill Up During Lock Down29th Apr 2020

 - Inspiring Futures - Ansbury Guidance's virtual and in-person work experience and volunteering programme for 16 - 24 year olds, open to you whether in education currently, taking a break, or working.
 Suited to your interests, includes building employability skills and career guidance to help you take your next steps.

 - Barclays Life Skills Virtual Work Experience - gives you a unique opportunity to gain work experience in a company that you might not normally get access to, while highlighting the essential skills you might need.

-- Inside Sherpa – company backed virtual work experience programme
+- The Forage – company backed virtual work experience programme

 - Learn Live – live broadcasts and videos from various employers.
 There is also an online chat facility.

 - Inspiring the Future – offering live webinars with employers live streamed or recorded.
 Supported by lesson plans & resources.

 - Speakers For Schools – virtual work experience to all 14-19 year olds attending state funded secondary schools or colleges, or being home schooled, in the UK.

 - You may be able to volunteer in your local community.
 You could find out if any local neighbours need support- walking their dog, shopping etc. However, abide by social distancing measures and ensure a parent/carer knows where you are.

 - Or you could sign up here to volunteer (however check age restrictions): BCP Covid Volunteering and Dorset Council Covid Volunteering.